-It’s been a week of highs and lows.
+It’s only 7 weeks to London Marathon and it’s been a week of highs and lows.

-My long run was slow and steady as planned and I ran part of the London Marathon route.
+My long run was slow and steady as planned and I ran part of the route.
 It did give me shivers – not long to go now!

 But then things got tricky.
 My run on Tuesday was awful – one of those runs that makes you question the point of it all and if I can really do this – the bad run.
 I know this is normal as the miles start to build and I’m running on tired legs.